OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

     <figcaption>or GitHub ?</figcaption>
 </figure>

-I don’t have an answer for you, but hopefully this blog post would have helped identifying what would work best for you.
+I don’t have an answer for you, but hopefully this blog post would have helped identifying what might work best for you.

 _PS: Thanks to Rosi and Solomon for their input while writing this blog post._